ZEONARGUS/FreeLibraries/README.md

 # FreeLibraries
-Libraries Created By Me, in Java [Easily transferable to other languages]
+Libraries Created By Me, in Java
+• Easily transferrable to most other programming languages

+> If there is an error, make a comment about it.